-The Disabled Freedom Pass gives free travel on most public transport in London at any time.
+The Disabled Person's Freedom Pass gives free travel on most public transport in London at any time.
 Freedom Passes are funded by the council.

 Where you can use a Freedom Pass

 You can use a Disabled Person's Freedom Pass on most public transport in London, and public buses in England, but there are some exceptions.

 You may be eligible for a Freedom Pass from Merton Council if you are an adult or a child, resident in the London Borough of Merton and you: